 - 3 Tablespoons lime juice (or lemon, if you prefer)

 - Salt and Pepper to taste

-- Add the remaining olive oil, white wine, lime juice and diced tomato.
+- Add the remaining olive oil, white wine, lime juice, and chopped tomato.
 Simmer for about 2 minutes.

-- Add shrimp and artichoke hearts and cook for 2-3 minutes, until shrimp are pink.
+- Add shrimp, artichoke hearts (and fresh spinach leaves if using) and cook for 2-3 minutes, until shrimp are pink.